 Safely Unclog Sewer Lines

 Blocked Sewer?
-It could be a cross bore.
+It could be an intersecting gas pipe.

-While you can have a cross bore for years without even knowing it, it can eventually cause your sewer to clog.
-Unfortunately, most machines used to clear sewer blockages can break right through an intersecting gas pipe, leading to a dangerous situation where gas can leak through the sewer pipe and into your home.
+While you can have a gas line intersecting your sewer line for years without even knowing it, it can eventually cause your sewer to clog.
+Unfortunately, most mechanical equipment used to clear sewer blockages can break right through an intersecting gas pipe.
+This can lead to a dangerous situation where gas can leak through the sewer pipe and into your home and other buildings.

 If you have a sewer clog, find out whether it is inside or outside your home.